Mental Health and Wellbeing Support at West Lakes Academy

 - Ms Tuck is available to support with both physical and mental first aid.

-- Miss McCabe leads on mental health and wellbeing across school and is always keen to support in any way possible.
+- Miss Relph leads on mental health and wellbeing across school and is always keen to support in any way possible.

 We take staff happiness, mental health and wellbeing seriously.
 We believe the following points are very important and we are working to promote and embed this: